Sainan/Clippy/README.md

 > `composer require sainan/clippy`

-Have a look at [example.php](https://github.com/Sainan/Clippy/blob/senpai/example.php) for an example on how to integrate it.
+Have a look at [example.php](https://github.com/Sainan/Clippy/blob/senpai/example.php) for an example on how to integrate Clippy.

----

-Stay tuned for more.